k2-fsa/sherpa/docs/source/ncnn/install/windows.rst

 .. hint::

-  For the Python API, please refer to :ref:`sherpa-ncnn-python-api`.
+  For the Python API, see :ref:`sherpa-ncnn-python-api`.

 .. hint::